rmie/NozzleOffsetCalibrationTool/README.md

 ```
 (x, y_safe, Z)
 ```
-Note: this is an python tuple, the values need to match the position after the previous gCode is executed.
+Note: this is a python tuple, the values need to match the position after the previous gCode is executed.
 X, Y and Z are injected variables, refer to the printer position from before.
 In the given example *unload* doesn't move the printer in Z.